 In this case, it happens in Kamadan, the single city where all trading is done.
 Since the market isn't highly populated anymore, chances are people would miss out on offers from other players if they weren't in the same instance at the time.
 Maybe they want to price check their items or know what is up for sale while adventuring.

 Well, someone had a great idea and placed a bot that monitors chat messages in Kamadan.
-It's simply called Chat Log and broadcasts all messages from the trade channel to a website where players can check on what's happening in Kamadan in real time or track sales several months into the past for price checks.
+It's simply called Chat Log and broadcasts all messages from the trade channel to a where players can check on what's happening in Kamadan in real time or track sales several months into the past for price checks.

 Another popular bot service was the lever bot in the Guild Wars Prophecies starting area where players needed a party member to open a gate for them in order to progress a quest.
 With low player counts, it could become nigh impossible at times but someone planted a bot called I Pull Levers Well into the main city, Ascalon.

 If one added the bot to their party, it would go straight to the gate lever, pull it and once the player was through, fast travel back to the city ready to open the gate for someone else.
-The bot became so popular that once an actual Guild Wars update removed the need for it, players started mourning its absence .
+The bot became so popular that once an actual Guild Wars update removed the need for it, players started .

 Keeping the economy alive and providing services usually performed by humans is just the tip of the Guild Wars botberg.
 Even some PvP modes are now predominantly fueled by bots.

 Jade Quarry is a bot hotspot since it is an easy source of Faction, a currency that plays a role in material and Zaishen Key trading, and would otherwise be unplayable since not enough players venture there.
 Players can at least farm Faction in Jade Quarry since bots don't pose much of a threat.